It's easy to get overwhelmed searching for the right alcohol or drug addiction treatment near Morganstown. But answers *are* available.

 **You must NOT attempt to undergo detox yourself, or any kind of DIY withdrawal method**.

-And If I Cannot Afford That?
+What If I Can't Afford It?

 If a full rehab programme is out of your reach at the moment, here's something to ask about.

 There is sometimes a shorter programme which involves only completing the initial detox, although not available in all cases.

 However, the success rates for these shorter courses can be lower than with the longer more established programmes.

 It usually takes 28 days for the full residential course; but we can recommend an alternative if that suits your pocket at the moment.